top of page

 How do I become certified as a CARN or CARN-AP?

-Where can I find the application for certification?
+Where can I find the online application for certification?

 How is the exam scored, and do I get a score report?